 You can put this spoiled hay on the compost pile or on top of your resting-for-the-winter garden, but be aware that if there are weed seeds in the hay, they will end up in your garden soil.

-This hay that I've peeled off is what I feed each day.
-I fill the goats' feeders with it, and the horses each get a pile of it on the ground.
+The hay that I've peeled off is what I feed my animals.
+I fill the goats' feeders with it, and the horses each get a large pile of it on the ground.
 A pile for each horse, that is, so that the "bully" can't hog it all.

-I keep a tarp on top of the hay bale once I've "opened" it to help keep it dry in the event of rain or heavy dew.
+I throw a tarp on top of the hay bale once I've "opened" it to help keep it dry in the event of rain or heavy dew.

-Now you can try to push the middle of the bale from one side, so that it is parted from the cradle and ends up on the ground.
+Now you can try to push the middle of the bale out, pushing from one side, so that it is parted from the cradle and ends up on the ground.

 Sometimes it's still too heavy for me to budge, and I might have to work at it for a few days to get it to the point of being moveable.
 But that's ok, I just keep peeling hay off the top and feeding my hungry animals.

 Once you get the middle of the bale - the "core" - on the ground, you can remove hay from the cradle as needed.
-It's easy to get as much hay as you need each day when you get to this stage.
+It's really easy to get as much hay as you need for each feeding when you get to this stage.

 And then you're left with the core of the hay bale.

 I push the core around the yard, so that it unrolls on the ground.
-I pick up the unrolled layer, add it to my wheelbarrow and feed it to my livestock.
+I pick up the unrolled layer of hay off the ground, add it to my wheelbarrow and feed it to my livestock.

 I push the core a ways further, pick up and feed the hay, roll the core back up to where I started, and roll it out again, feed that hay, roll it back to the starting point again, back and forth, repeating as needed.